DevHead-LLC/RisingPunk/mobile/application-walkthrough/1-entry-points/entry-point-special-notes.md

 > **User Experience**: See [Authentication Flow](./entry-point-map.md#authentication-flow) for how this implementation affects the user experience.

 ## State Management Approach
-- Providers (`AuthProvider`, `BalanceProvider`, `BotsProvider`) are initialized in `App.tsx` and wrap the main application tree.
+- The Redux `Provider` is initialized in `App.tsx` and wraps the main application tree.
-- State is passed down via React Context, ensuring all screens have access to authentication, balance, and bot data.
+- State is managed globally via Redux Toolkit slices (`auth`, `balance`, `bots`) and accessed with hooks.
-- On app launch, the authentication provider checks for a stored token and updates state accordingly.
+- On app launch, the Redux store checks for a stored token and updates state accordingly.

 ## Performance Considerations
 - App startup time depends on how quickly AsyncStorage can be accessed for the token.
-- Providers are initialized as early as possible to minimize UI delay.
+- Redux store is initialized as early as possible to minimize UI delay.
-- Efficient context usage prevents unnecessary re-renders.
+- Efficient Redux usage prevents unnecessary re-renders.
 - (TODO: Profile and optimize cold start performance.)

 ## Implementation Patterns
 - Uses React Native's `AppRegistry.registerComponent` in `index.js` to bootstrap the app.
-- Provider pattern is used for global state management.
+- Redux pattern is used for global state management.
 - AsyncStorage is used for persistent storage of tokens and user data.
 - Error boundaries are used to catch and handle initialization errors.